-Discover knowledgeable books to use in your classroom.
-They focus on applying knowledge to develop an in-depth understanding of ideas, issues and concepts.
+These picture books about being knowledgeable focus on applying knowledge to develop an in-depth understanding of ideas, issues and concepts.
 They cover student learning in a range of subjects.

-The IB Learner Profile states that knowledgeable students “develop and use conceptual understanding, exploring knowledge across a range of disciplines.
+The IB learner profile states that knowledgeable students “develop and use conceptual understanding, exploring knowledge across a range of disciplines.
 They engage with issues and ideas that have local and global significance.”
-IBO

-These picture books encourage children to think about how they acquire and apply knowledge to develop an in-depth understanding of ideas, issues and concepts.
-You will see characters who:
+These picture books encourage children to think about how they acquire and apply knowledge to develop an in-depth understanding of ideas, issues, and concepts.
+They will read about characters who:

 - look at different perspectives